pkoisti/SprintPredictor/README.md

 1. Improve prediction accuracy
    - Add more features from Jira data
    - Try different machine learning models
-   - Include team velocity in predictions

-2. Enhance user experience
-   - Add visualizations for prediction confidence
-   - Show historical prediction accuracy
-   - Create a web interface

-3. Expand functionality
+2. Expand functionality
    - Support more project management tools
    - Add team capacity predictions
    - Include natural language analysis of issue descriptions

-4. Make it more accessible
+3. Make it more accessible
    - Create a web-based version
    - Add API for integration with other tools
    - Provide more documentation and examples

-Skills needed: Deep learning expertise, web development, UX design

 ## Setup and Installation